-Independent Showcases allow artists, managers, and agents to capitalize on the avid audience of presenters planning their upcoming seasons.
-In 2016, more than 200 independent and group independent showcases were listed in the Conference publications as taking place at or near the Conference venue(s) over the four-day event.
+Independent showcasing allows artists, managers, and agents to capitalize on the avid audience of presenters planning their upcoming seasons.
+In 2018, more than 200 independent and group independent showcases were listed in the Conference publications as taking place at or near the Conference venue(s) over the four-day event.

 Most often, showcase artists/producers rent a meeting room in the Conference hotel; others choose an offsite venue near the Conference hotel.
 These venues may include theaters, clubs, churches, cafés, or other sites.
 Your choice of venue will depend on availability, you or your artists’ schedules, and the venue’s suitability for your performance and budget needs.

 Arts Midwest and the Hilton Minneapolis have worked together to provide all of the information you need to select a room and start planning.
 The room options PDF includes floor plans, room diagrams, and photos.

 Room Request Process

 - Interested producers must complete the room request form no later than Wednesday, March 20, 2019 at 12 p.m.
 Central Time.

 - All of the producers who complete the form by March 20 are entered into a lottery that randomly determines the order in which producers can choose their rooms.
 The order in which producers are contacted is random regardless of past showcase history or how early the form is submitted.

 - Starting March 21, Arts Midwest staff will contact each producer via email to discuss availability, and producers are asked to respond and confirm their room within 24 hours.

 - If a producer’s preferred room is not available, Arts Midwest staff will help the producer determine their best alternative based on remaining availability.